temporalio/sdk-ruby/README.md

 [![Build](https://github.com/temporalio/sdk-ruby/actions/workflows/build-native-ext.yml/badge.svg)](https://github.com/temporalio/sdk-ruby/actions/workflows/build-native-ext.yml?query=branch%3Amain+event%3Arelease)
 [![Gem Version](https://badge.fury.io/rb/temporalio.svg)](https://rubygems.org/gems/temporalio)

+⚠️ INACTIVE ⚠️

+This repository is not under active development, is client only, and is not compatible with Ruby 3+.

+To see a list of Temporal's fully supported SDKs, check out the [Temporal documentation](https://docs.temporal.io/dev-guide/sdks#official-sdks).

+***
 [Temporal](https://temporal.io/) is a distributed, scalable, durable, and highly available orchestration engine used to execute asynchronous long-running business logic in a scalable and resilient way.